 Synagogues in Vilnius - what is so confusing about them?

 Until WW2 Vilnius was known as ‘Jerusalem of Lithuania’.
 At least one third of the people living in Vilnius were Litvaks – Lithuanian Jews.
 There were more than 100 synagogues and Jewish prayer houses in the city.
-In Judaism a synagogue is not necessarily something big, it actually may be just a room in someone’s apartment.
-The word synagogue comes from Greek (synagōgē) and means gathering.
-If at least 10 adult men (this required minimum number is called minyan in Hebrew) gather, they can run the public prayer.
-The city of Vilnius before the WW2 was full of this kind of prayer houses.
-Unfortunately most of them were destroyed.
+Unfortunately, most of them were destroyed.
 It is still possible to find Jewish synagogues in Vilnius today, but sometimes even the locals are a little confused about them.

 The Greater Synagogue of Vilnius - the historical synagogue you cannot find anymore